Open-CMSIS-Pack/devtools/tools/projmgr/docs/Overview.md

         exclude:       # exclude group for a list of *build* and *target* types.
         optimize:      # optimize level for code generation (optional)
         debug:         # generation of debug information (optional)
-        defines:       # settings for code generation that results in #define (optional)
+        defines:       # symbol and path settings for code generation (optional).
         misc:          # Literal tool-specific controls
 ```